alibaba/bifrostui/packages/bui-core/src/TextArea/index.en-US.md

 ### Auto Focus

-Control whether to auto-focus using the `autoFocus` field.
+Control whether the `textarea` is automatically focused using the `autoFocus` field.

 ```tsx
 import { Stack, TextArea, Button } from '@bifrostui/react';